UcheTech07/Coffee-Shop-Sale-Analysis/README.md

 - Transaction_date : Which showed the date the items where ordered
 - Transaction time : Showed what time the item was orderd
 - transaction_qty : Show the total quantity of items ordered for each transaction
-- Unit_price : The price at which each item was solded
+- Unit_price : The price at which each item was sold
 - product_category : Show what category the item ordered belonged to
 - product_type : The type of product ordered
 - Product_detail : Showed detail of the product type ordered.